joe-editor/joe/docs/man.md

 type __^K / tr a-z A-Z__, then all of the letters in the highlighted block will be converted to uppercase.

-## How do I deselect a highlighted block?
+### How do I deselect a highlighted region?

-After you are finished with some block operations, you can just leave the highlighting on if you don't mind it (but don't accidentally hit __^K Y__).
+After you are finished with some region operations, you can just leave the highlighting on if you don't mind it (but don't accidentally hit __^K Y__).
 If it really bothers you, however, just hit __^K B ^K K__, to turn the highlighting off.

+Beginning with JOE 4.2, you can hit __^C__ to cancel the region selection.

-## New ways of selecting blocks
+### New ways of selecting regions

 The classic way is to hit __^K B__ at the beginning and __^K K__ at the end.
 These set pointers called markb and markk.
 Once these are set you